trevorjamesmartin/hypsi/.github/README.md

 ![rofi integration](./assets/rofi-integration.jpg)

 Now this little Go app provides a few additional crossover features for web devs to play with

 - `hypsi -json` to show your hyprpaper configuration in simple JSON format
-- `hypsi -rewind` reset to previous image(s)
+- `hypsi -rewind <index> `0 is your most recent change, hypsi keeps track
-- `hypsi -webview` open the optional webview interface
+- `hypsi -webview` open the optional webview interface (GUI)

 ![screenshot 3](./assets/screenshot3.jpg) your changes are automatically saved, rollback to a previously set wallpaper ![screenshot 2](./assets/screenshot2.jpg)